nubivagant/2021-site/pages/about.md

 ### Currently...

-I’m a Consultant in the Org Design team at [FutureGov](https://www.wearefuturegov.com/), the change agency for 21st century public service organisations.
+I'm a Senior Consultant in our Org, Strategy and Transformation practice at [TPX Impact (formerly FutureGov &#9829;)](https://www.tpximpact.com) – a digital transformation company building a better future for people, places and the planet.

 ### Before that...